 This healthy homemade granola is a breakfast staple in our house.
 Homemade granola is simple to make and can be easily customized to meet any dietary needs or preferences.
 Plus, this granola recipe is vegan, gluten-free, dairy-free and contains only a small amount of natural sweetener!

 What encouraged me start making my own granola?
 I began to pay attention to the amount of added sugar in the foods we eat.
 When I reread our “staple” granola ingredients looking specifically at sugar, I found that sugar was the second ingredient after oats!
 Simply eating granola in the morning with my then-favorite yogurt supplied 18 grams (4.5 teaspoons) of added sugar to my daily diet.

-This granola is delicious as is with milk or as a toping on greek yogurt for a filling, delicious breakfast.
+This protein packed homemade granola is easy to make, delicious, and low in added sugar.
+A 1/2 cup serving contains almost 9 grams of protein and just 2 grams added sugar.
+We like to eat this granola either with milk or as a toping on greek yogurt and fruit for a filling, delicious breakfast.
 My boys love it mixed 50:50 with “puffies” (puffed wheat, rice or millet) and topped with milk.